 (four) The public values paintings are greater than the tune.

-(5) Paintings are more beautiful than track.
+(5) Paintings are more beautiful than tracks.

 (6) Paintings are not possible to replicate, unlike tune.